norelnorel3/eks-terraform/terragrunt-eks/readme.md

-# Terragrunt EKS Deployment
+# EKS Cluster with EFS and Karpenter - Terragrunt Deployment

-## Creator
-Norel Milihov
+This repository contains a Terragrunt deployment for an AWS EKS cluster with EFS storage and Karpenter autoscaling.

+## Created and Maintained by

+**Norel Milihov**

 ## Overview

-This directory contains Terragrunt configurations for deploying and managing an EKS cluster with supporting infrastructure.
+This Terragrunt configuration deploys:

+- Amazon EKS cluster
+- EFS file system with CSI driver
+- Karpenter for node autoscaling
+- Multi-environment support (dev/prod)

 ## Components
 - EKS Cluster